 One of the major challenges of n-negotiations is that because you are raising issues that might be uncomfortable for others, you are likely to meet resistance.
 For this reason, it’s crucial to get yourself into a good position to negotiate and come prepared with creative proposals to resolve the issues you raise.

 Gather information from your network

 One reason we hold back from negotiating is that we don’t know what’s possible for us to achieve.
 By gathering information, we educate ourselves about the parameters of a negotiation and set higher goals, which often become self-fulfilling prophesies.
-One of the best sources of information is your network—the contacts, near and far, you’ve accumulated throughout your career.
+One of the best sources of information and job negotiation advice is your network—the contacts, near and far, you’ve accumulated throughout your career.

 Consider the story of Claudia, a successful Chicago-based managing director in sales for a large international bank, as described by Kolb and Porter.
 Claudia’s husband had taken a job in London, and they were eager to be together again.
 Thanks to a recommendation from her boss, Claudia was contacted by Giles, a sales VP at the bank’s London branch, about a job there that would be a lateral move for her.
 She wanted to negotiate the terms of the position but was hesitant because Giles didn’t seem enthusiastic about hiring her.

 Claudia reached out to two of her contacts in the London office for more information.
 The first, in human resources, told her about a relocation package for expatriates that Claudia resolved to ask Giles about.
 Her second contact revealed that Giles was under some pressure to consider Claudia for the job; she encouraged Claudia to take a collaborative approach in her negotiations with him—to connect what she needed (package and support) to what was good for Giles’s division (serving the clients).
 The inside information gave Claudia confidence by making her feel that the issues she needed to negotiate with Giles were legitimate.